Players

 Known for his accomplishments on the felt and his long-standing role as the main ambassador for PokerStars, Negreanu has deserved his spot in the Poker Hall of Fame multiple times over.

-But, he wasn’t always on top of the world.
-The Daniel Negreanu poker journey hasn’t been without its bumps along the road.
+But he wasn’t always on top of the world.
+Daniel Negreanu poker career hasn’t been without its bumps along the road.
 To get where he is now, “Kid Poker” had to work hard and remain persistent in the face of adversity.
+Like most accomplished people, Negreanu’s story is a fascinating one and well worth reading if you’re looking for inspiration or motivation.
+He’s living, walking proof that, if you want something hard enough, you will get it.

 Daniel Negreanu Poker Career Highlights

-• More than $42 million in live tournament winnings
+• More than $57 million in live tournament winnings

-• Six World Series of Poker bracelets
+• Seven World Series of Poker bracelets (including the massive 2024 $50K Poker Players Championship)

 • Two WPT titles

-• Finished runner-up in 2014 Big One for One Drop for $8.3 million
+• Finished runner-up in the 2014 Big One for One Drop for $8.3 million

 • Has been an ambassador for PokerStars for over a decade